 Lots of variety.
 Lots of niches, lots of examples, lots of experience, lots of people represented.

 Created by a lawyer and an MBA.
-Jim went to law school and Ricky his MBA.
+Jim is an attorney and Ricky has his MBA.
 While these degrees don’t necessarily mean anything significant for the content, I appreciate the extra layer of expertise it provides.

 The instructions for setting up your website are confusing.
 Use my tutorial instead.
 Then start at Step 3.

 No refunds.
 They don’t give full or partial refunds.
 Here’s why.

 Not a lifetime membership.
 You’ll have to renew every year, although at a much lower price.
 It’s still an excellent deal.

 Time-sensitive content.
 Because online strategies change so quickly, course content like this can become outdated.
 But, after being a paying member for almost a year now, I can confirm, the Project 24 team is constantly working on updates.

 Acabado.
 As a member, you get Income School’s own WordPress theme called Acabado.
 They designed it to be “stupid fast.”
 I’m a fan of fast and I’ve tried it, but it’s only meh for me.
 This is minor con though.
 You don’t have to use their theme.

 Project 24 is the best all-in-one course I’ve found for those who want to make money online without getting bogged down in building an online empire.
 I agree with their approach.
 It’s in line with minimalist business.